-We recently caught up with John Boyle, who graduated from our 17 Glasgow cohort earlier in the year, to discuss his experience with CodeClan.
+We recently caught up with John Boyle, who graduated from our 17 Glasgow cohort, to discuss his experience with CodeClan.

 Tell us a bit about your career before studying at CodeClan.